sn-lab/MouseGoggles/README.md

 ![Render of a spherical treadmill system with a head mount, air-suspended Styrofoam ball, motion sensors, and microcontroller](https://github.com/sn-lab/mouseVRheadset/blob/main/Images/SphericalTreadmillRender.png)

-This system was developed and tested using a spherical treadmill setup as described [here](https://pubmed.ncbi.nlm.nih.gov/19829374/) for closed-loop VR experiments.
+Our VR headset was developed and tested using a spherical treadmill setup as described [here](https://pubmed.ncbi.nlm.nih.gov/19829374/) for closed-loop VR experiments.
 This treadmill simulates 2D navigation to a head-fixed mouse, allowing ground translation and yaw rotation.
 The treadmill motion is measured using optical sensors pointed at the treadmill along axes that are orthogonal to each other, acquired by a microcontroller (in our case, an Arduino Due).
 The microcontroller then converts these two sources of horizontal optic flow into treadmill spherical rotations: yaw, pitch, and roll.
 These rotation values are then sent to the Raspberry Pi over USB through computer mouse emulation: yaw rotations mapped as mouse x movement, pitch as mouse y movement, and roll as mouse scroll wheel movement.
 The Godot game engine converts these detected mouse movement events into the appropriate camera movements in the virtual scene.
 This setup allows the human user to test the game environments and experiments using a standard computer mouse or touchpad, and to use this VR system with any type of treadmill controll system that can be translated through a mouse emulator.
 See [here](https://github.com/sn-lab/mouseVRheadset/tree/main/Hardware/mouseVRheadset_controller_V4) for our Arduino Due code for measuring ball motion and mouse emulation.

 ### The monocular display